-How to use colour with confidence
+How to choose a colour scheme

 Before embarking on a colourful interior be aware of how colours make you feel.
 The effect that different colours has on us should not be underestimated and understanding colour psychology is key to expressing the desired mood for the room.